abhyamgupta123/Unzipper/README.md

 To completely remove the Utility from your system do the following:-

-- Open the terminal in the folder directory i.e. where you cloned or downloaded this git repo.
+- Open the terminal in the folder directory i.e. where you cloned or downloaded this Git repo.
 - Give file remove.sh executable permission.
   ```
   $ chmod +x ./remove.sh